What Is an ISO Audit? Types, Stages, and How to Prepare

 That is why a good audit culture does not treat findings as embarrassing.
 It treats them as inputs for system control and improvement.

 An ISO audit is not just a compliance event.
-It is one of the clearest ways to see whether your management system is real, effective, and trusted under pressure.
+It is one of the clearest ways to see whether your management system is real, effective, and trusted under review.